How to Rod a Drain

 Screw Drain Rod Parts Together

-They easily fit together and screw in a clockwise direction.
+Most rods will come in separate pieces that easily fit together.
 You should only add two or three pieces of drain rod and then continue screwing them in as the job goes along to avoid having a long rod flying around in the early stages.

 Below is a list of steps on how to clear blocked drains: